Styrys/Styrys/README.md

 - Multi-modular development (scikit-learn, Tensorflow, DAGs, Random Forests)
 - Error-handling(logging), Versioning(github), Governance(Collibra), Deployment (Spark, FastAPI)

+3+ years of experience as Data engineer and MLOps engineer; designing, developing, deploying, and optimizing scalable, robust data pipelines and data warehousing solutions in the Big Data domain.
+Developing python scripts for privacy-preserved record linkage, ML models for removing bias in fair lending policies, developing deploy scripts for MLOps platform are a few among the things I've worked on.

 ---
 ### 🧰 Languages and Tools